 In our second session, I did no luring and by the end of the two minutes, I was simply sending him through the tunnel.
-Quite amazing for a difficult to train dog 😉
+Quite amazing for a difficult to train dog breed 😉

-We kept the length of the training session short and the length of the tunnel was quite short as well as it should be when the dog is new to the obstacle.
+We kept the length of the training session short and the length of the tunnel was quite short as well it should be when the dog is new to the obstacle.